Primaloft is undoubtedly the best synthetic insulator.

 If you don’t have any allergies, and you aren’t on a budget, a goose down, or down & feather blend pillow is our recommendation.

 If you do suffer from allergies, or if you’re on a budget, a regular polyester-filled down alternative pillow will be just fine.
-A gel polyester pillow is definitely a crowd-pleaser.
+A gel polyester pillow, for example, is definitely a crowd-pleaser.